-Easy, affordable Southwest Airlines flights from many U.S. airports will have your family in San Juan in no time, and a taxi will carry you to Old San Juan from the airport in less than 20 minutes.
-From there, you have two 16th-century forts which share one inexpensive admission fee, Parque de las Palomas (aka Pigeon Park) that will either delight or freak you out, depending on how you feel about hundreds of birds eating out of your hand, feral cats for miles, and more pastel-colored buildings than you could possibly photograph in a long weekend.
-The El Yunque rainforest and several pristine beaches are just a short rental car drive or Lyft ride away.
+Why you’ll love it: Easy, affordable flights from many U.S. airports will have your family in San Juan in no time for one of the warmest, yet coolest, cheap family vacations around.
+There are plenty of incredible resorts in Puerto Rico and an endless list of attractions you’ll want to see.
+In San Juan, two 16th-century forts share one inexpensive admission fee: Castillo San Felipe del Morro and Castillo San Cristóbal.
+Then you can head to Parque de las Palomas (aka Pigeon Park), which will either delight you or freak you out, depending on how you feel about hundreds of birds eating out of your hand, feral cats for miles and more pastel-colored buildings than you could possibly photograph in a long weekend.
+The El Yunque National Forest and several pristine beaches are just a short rental car drive or Lyft ride away.

 Bar Harbor, Maine